 How do you know you’re in the Pedway?

-You know you’re in the Pedway when you see this symbol.
-In this mostly underground system of passages that connect buildings, train stations, and parking lots, one finds government offices, food courts, and most importantly during wintertime – warmth.
-As part of downtown infrastructure, the Pedway eases foot traffic on street level and provides a quicker route as pretty much everyone you pass is in a hurry like you, and you don’t have to wait at any stop lights.
+You know you’re in it when you see the symbol to the right.
+The mostly-underground system of passages connects buildings, train stations, and parking lots around the Loop.
+One finds government offices, food courts, and most importantly during wintertime – warmth.
+As part of downtown infrastructure, these tunnels eases foot traffic on street level.
+It also provides a quicker route, since pretty much everyone down there is in a hurry like you.
+Plus, you don’t have to wait at any stop lights!

-Built in Chicago for Chicagoans, this Pedway system is a bit of a conundrum for local government.
-Yes, the city has an official map of it, but they do not have any specific department that manages the Chicago Pedway as each part is managed by the building attached.
-For example, when you walk by the passageway around Macy’s, pictured here, they are responsible for the visual look and security here.
+Built in Chicago for Chicagoans, this system is still a bit of a conundrum for local government.
+Yes, the city has an official map of it, but they do not have any specific department that manages the Chicago Pedway.
+Each section of the tunnels was built and is managed by the building attached.
+For example, when you walk by the passageway around Macy’s they are responsible for the visual look and security here.

 Why don’t people use the Pedway all the time if it’s so great?

 It can be fascinating to explore, and a good photographer can find interesting angles, but the Pedway is not nearly as visually exciting as the street-level above.
 For this reason, we downtown workers tend to reserve it for bad weather or when we’re in a hurry.

 Well, they recently have in fact.
 The completion of Aqua Tower in 2009 extended the Pedway to reach its parking garage and the would include the newly opened Radison Blu Hotel.
 If any new buildings arise in the vicinity of the system, a developer would likely want to connect a new residential or commercial building with the pre-existing infrastructure.
 This piecemeal add-on method is how the Pedway has grown to be the confusing thing it is now.
 There never was any master plan.